 Is this Web site just an exercise in egomania?
 Hardly!
 We provide consistently excellent services to insurance concerns, technology providers, marketing experts, event planners, and financial services firms.
 Among these services:

 --YOU'LL GET THE SAME INDESCRIBABLY ENTERTAINING AND THOUGHTFUL OPINIONS YOU'VE COME TO EXPECT ON A WEEKLY BASIS.

 CONTACT US AT ARA@ARATREMBLYTECHNOLOGY.COM FOR DETAILS!

 When am I going to be able to stop saying that the economy is still in the dumper?
-Uh... maybe a couple of years after Mitt Romney is elected?
+I asked that question a while back, and since then, things have only gotten worse.

 Contact me at firstname.lastname@example.org or leave a message on the blog.

 AND Speaking of things financial... you may want to check out the financial musings of my good friend Jim Picerno at The Capital Spectator.
 Jim knows more than most folks about the esoteric workings of the financial world, so take a look at what he's saying before your 401K kicks the bucket for good!